Mealybugs on Dieffenbachia — Hidden in the Crown, Dangerous to Handle

 Prevention

-- Inspect the crown monthly, parting leaves with a gloved hand and using a flashlight
+- Part the crown's leaves with a gloved hand and inspect with a flashlight monthly, since mealybugs establish there before becoming visible anywhere else

-- Quarantine new plants for 3 weeks before placing near established specimens
+- Quarantine any newly purchased plant for about three weeks before placing it near an established Dieffenbachia

 Quick Summary